Satan’s favorite teaching: ”once saved always saved”

 Luke 8:6And some fell upon a rock; and as soon as it was sprung up, it WITHERED away, because it lacked moisture.

 Do read my blog article about branches that risk to be cut off the vine (Jesus) despite once being in the vine.
-Either we risk losing our salvation (i.e. becoming spiritually dead), or Christians have a license to sin and can afford to serve two masters and still be saved.
+Either we risk losing our salvation (i.e. becoming spiritually dead), or Christians can afford to serve two masters without having to worry about any troubling consequences.
 Do not let Satan fool you.
 He is the one with the famous lie about not dying even if we sin.